 - Parents have been made aware of both the face-to-face and overnight sleeping aspects of this activity.

 - All youth protection policies are followed.

-Consult the BSA’s Restart Scouting Checklist and Pre-Event Medical Screening Checklist for additional guidance on safe operations.
-Leadership is also encouraged to consult local or state health-related websites for further information.
+- Consult the BSA’s Restart Scouting Checklist and Pre-Event Medical Screening Checklist for additional guidance on safe operations.

 For Cub Scouts, a small group of adults should do the cooking in a safe, socially distant manner.